Frequently Asked Questions

 4. The ACF is a preferred donation arrangement that offers tax deductibility to the donor.

-5. Registering with the ACF gives you access to campaign analytics and donor data in real time, plus Creative Partnerships Australia’s pool of resources, tools, advice and expertise – we’re here to help your ACF fundraising campaign succeed.
+5. Registering with the ACF gives you access to campaign analytics and donor data in real time, plus Creative Australia’s pool of resources, tools, advice and expertise – we’re here to help your ACF fundraising campaign succeed.

 Can I give or receive any form of (tangible or material) benefit in exchange for an ACF donation?